BioDataFuse/biohackarvix-2024/paper/paper.md

 ## Utilizing the schema tools

-As shown in **Table 1**, each of the data schema tools are written in different programming languages.
-To enable easy use of these tool with minimal interpreter changes, we built a docker environment and a detailed step-by-step documentation on the utility of these tools with a locally deployed graph.
+As shown in **Table 1**, each of the data schema tools is written in different programming languages.
+To enable easy use of these tools with minimal interpreter changes, we built a docker environment and detailed step-by-step documentation on the utility of these tools with a locally deployed graph.
 The documentation is available on [Github](https://github.com/BioDataFuse/elixir_biohackathon_2024/tree/main/void2rdf-config#readme) and discussed in detail in the later sections.

 # Facilitating the addition of new annotators to *pyBiodatafuse*

 ## Semi-automating annotation building with data schemas
 To extend [pyBiodatafuse](https://github.com/BioDataFuse/pyBiodatafuse.git)’s functionality and support ongoing alignment with related projects, we identified a valuable integration opportunity with [**Biohackathon Project #14**]().
 This project discussed the generation of a tool named [sparql-void-to-python tool](https://github.com/TRIPLE-CHIST-ERA/sparql-void-to-python.git) which utilizes the VoID file to automatically generate Python APIs that include all classes and properties within an RDF database.

 Building on this capability, we developed a "generic" template that enables the streamlined addition of new annotators to *pyBiodatafuse* **(Code 1)**.
-This template leverages on information provided by the Python API from sparql-void-to-python tool to facilitate the creation of database-specific annotators directly within the BDF framework.
+This template leverages information provided by the Python API from the sparql-void-to-python tool to facilitate the creation of database-specific annotators directly within the BDF framework.
 By adopting this approach, we anticipate simplifying and fast onboarding the integration of new RDF databases into BDF, making the process more efficient and consistent across different data sources.

 ```python
 import datetime